nvibert/terraform-build-windows/README.md

 Assuming you're still in `terraform-provider-ctoa` and in the same folder as the `main.tf` file, the initialization should work:
 `terraform init`

 Update the `main.tf` file with more resources.
-With this Terraform provider, every 'resource' is a user, with a first name and a last name.
+With this Terraform provider, every 'resource' you will create is a user, with a first name and a last name.
 For example:

 ```hcl
 resource "ctoa_people" "nvibert" {